Ankithubnew/Chatty-Assistant/README.md

 1. **Remember Previous Payload**: Chatty Assistant remembers the user's previous payload and utilizes it to provide personalized responses.

+2. **Chat with Ai Assitant**: Users can chat with the AI assistant and receive real-time responses to their queries.
+The bot uses the OpenAI API to generate relevant and contextual responses based on the user's input.

-2. **Image Generation**: Chatty Assistant can generate images based on user prompts using the OpenAI API.
+3. **Image Generation**: Chatty Assistant can generate images based on user prompts using the OpenAI API.
 Simply provide a prompt, and the assistant will create an image accordingly.

-3. **YouTube Video Summarization**: Chatty Assistant can summarize YouTube videos by fetching their transcripts and using the ChatGPT model to generate concise summaries.
+4. **YouTube Video Summarization**: Chatty Assistant can summarize YouTube videos by fetching their transcripts and using the ChatGPT model to generate concise summaries.

-4. **Truecaller Integration**: Chatty Assistant offers a Truecaller feature that allows users to retrieve information about Indian phone numbers available on the Truecaller platform.
+5. **Truecaller Integration**: Chatty Assistant offers a Truecaller feature that allows users to retrieve information about Indian phone numbers available on the Truecaller platform.

-5. **Credit-based System**: The assistant employs a credit-based system, where users are initially provided with 5 credits.
+6. **Credit-based System**: The assistant employs a credit-based system, where users are initially provided with 5 credits.
 Each feature usage deducts 1 credit.
 Users can check their remaining credits and refill them using promo codes.

-6. **Admin Postback**: Chatty Assistant includes an admin postback feature that redirects users to Ankit's portfolio, showcasing his work as an admin.
+7. **Admin Postback**: Chatty Assistant includes an admin postback feature that redirects users to Ankit's portfolio, showcasing his work as an admin.

 ### Screenshots